TechnicPlay/TF2Changes/General.md

 - Don't prevent queueing because a party member is offline
 - Improve assist system
 - Make it possible to transvere strange cosmetic stats independent of cosmetic type
+- Don't reload the same map you came from after its voted for

 ## Bugs
 - fix achivment reset